cqueng/ENEX20001/Week 04/05 Creating a Millisecond Counter.md

 ### Using this in code
-based on this we can start to use this run run tasks or check things based on the millis value i.e:
+Based on this, we can start to use this to run tasks or check things based on the millis value i.e:

 volatile uint32_t milliseconds = 0;